mykeels/Outsorcery/README.md

 Getting Started
 ---------------
-The first thing to do when getting started with Outsorcery is define your first item of distributable work.
+The first thing to do when getting started with Outsorcery is define a unit of distributable work.
 The only requirements are that it implements IWorkItem< TResult > and that it is Serializable.
 You should put all your work items into a class library so that both the server and client projects can reference them.

 ```csharp
 [Serializable]